-Both of them work and they don’t have children yet, but they plan to down the road.
+Both of these policies could meet the couple’s insurance needs.
+They don’t have children yet, but they plan to down the road.

 Their main concerns were:

-- Cost: 30 year term is more expensive than 20 year term life insurance.
+- Cost: 30 year term is more expensive than 20 year term life insurance plan.

 - Children: Although they don’t currently have kids, the wife indicated she wants a policy to cover their future children, should she and her husband die while they are minors.